doudoudedi/tendaAC6_staticroute_stack_overflow/static_router.md

 #### Describe

-  In Tenda AC6 ,firemware is US_AC6V1.0BR_V15.03.05.16_multi_TD01 ,The httpd component does not limit the length of the post parameter when setting the static route in /goform/setstaticroutecfg, resulting in stack overflow covering the return address and code execution
+  In Tenda AC6 AC7, AC9,The httpd component does not limit the length of the post parameter when setting the static route in /goform/setstaticroutecfg, resulting in stack overflow covering the return address and code execution

 #### Detail